logo

 However if everything ran smoothly, then your right to the management of the building could begin 4 months after the creation of the company.

 This time period can be delayed by factors such as organisation of your fellow leaseholders when creating the company, getting a surveyor to examine the building and produce a report, and the freeholder issuing a counter-notice which means you have to apply to the First Tier Property Tribunal.
+And our right to manage solicitors can only go as fast as the slowest party involved allows them to.

 Click here to read more about how the First Tier Property Tribunal works.